sofiatoss/FrontDoor/README.md

   ```
   os.system("start example1.mp3")
   ```

+  in the whole code.

-- the third part application _Iriun Webcam_ has to be installed on both smartphone and laptop; to make it work, the smartphone one has to be launched as first.
+- the third part application _Iriun Webcam_ has to be installed on both smartphone and laptop; to make it work, the smartphone's one has to be launched as first.

 <!----------------------------------{ Images }--------------------------------->